taislu/mobilelu-starter-blog/content/blog/2019-12/web-dev-roadmap-2020.md

 ---
-title: "Web Dev Roadmap 2020"
+title: "Web Full-Stack Dev Roadmap 2020"
 date: "2019-12-02"
 description: This web dev roadmap will help guide you in deciding what technology and languages you should learn about in 2020.
 category: Trend